If you suffer from Anxiety or Panic Disorder, you’ve probably been prescribed Xanax bars at some stage of your treatment.

-But how safe is it?
+But how safe is that Xanax High?

-How Safe Are Xanax Bars?
+How Safe Are Xanax Bars That Xanax High ?

 Xanax belongs to the Benzodiazepine class of medications and when taken as prescribed, produces a calming effect.
 Therefore, it is very effective for people suffering from anxiety, depression, or panic disorders.
 It increases the calming effect of Gamma-aminobutyric acid (GABA) which is a neurotransmitter in the brain.